Esri/arcade-expressions/attribute_rule_calculation/SplitIntersectingLine.md

         var new_path_2 = [];

         for (var j in current_path) {
-            if (split_found == true) {
+            // Split has occurs, just store the rest of the paths and segments in segment 2 if (split_found == true) {
                 new_path_2[Count(new_path_2)] = current_path[j];
                 continue
             }
-            // Add the coordinate to both features if the split is on the from if (compare_coordinate(point_geo, current_path[j])) {
+            // Add the coordinate to both features if the split is on the from
+            // NOTE, as this is on a known vertex, no Z interpolation should be needed if (compare_coordinate(point_geo, current_path[j])) {
                 new_path_1[Count(new_path_1)] = point_coord;
                 new_path_2[Count(new_path_2)] = point_coord;
                 split_found = true;
                 continue;
             }

-            // Save the last coordinate
-            if (Count(current_path) == j - 1) {
+            // Save the last coordinate of a path if (Count(current_path) == j - 1) {
                 new_path_1[Count(new_path_1)] = current_path[j];
                 continue;